madhu0505096/SQL-CaseStudies/WIP.md

     PIZZA_RUNNER.pizza_names
     on
     pizza_names.pizza_id = CUSTOMER_ORDERS.pizza_id
-    WHERE (cancellation NOT IN ('Restaurant Cancellation','Customer Cancellation') or cancellation is NULL) group by CUSTOMER_ORDERS.ORDER_ID
+    WHERE (cancellation = 'null' or cancellation is NULL) group by CUSTOMER_ORDERS.ORDER_ID
     )
     select order_id,cnt from cte where cnt in (